This flag specifies the number of upgrades this BuildingType can accept.

 - Upgrades can not have two different weapons.
 Both and must point to the same weapon if the upgrade is to provide it.
 If you set them to be two different weapons, they will fire only if both weapons can hit the target.

 - Upgrades can not give the player ability to build new unit(s).
-If you attempt to do so, each building built after the plugin causes the new unit(s) to dissapear from the sidebar, making them unbuildable again.
+If you attempt to do so, each building built after the plugin causes the new unit(s) to disappear from the sidebar, making them unbuildable again.

 - The AuxBuilding superweapon logic does not work when upgrades are involved (either AuxBuilding=upgrade or the upgrade has the superweapon itself).